planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

    Option 2:  Scripting language like perl or python.

 __Required Skills:__
-   Option 1: Google Sheets knowledge for recording terms and formula usage for text manipulation (i.e., text to colums, paste special transpose)
+   Option 1: Google Sheets knowledge for recording terms and formula usage for text manipulation (i.e., text to columns, paste special transpose)
    Option 2: Use or write a script to manipulate text.

 _Fig 2.
 Example Perl script for organizing data_